 These convertible housing systems function as cage-free aviaries when the doors are open.
 But when the doors are closed, hens are confined to crowded spaces very similar to the current industry-standard cages, restricted from moving freely throughout the system, and deprived of key features of a cage-free environment—including access to the littered floor, where hens express important natural behaviors like foraging and dustbathing.
 Without constant oversight, it would be difficult for external authorities, such as third-party certifications, to know just how often—or how long—these doors are closed in a given barn.

-We have been troubled to see some egg producers exploring this dangerous loophole to mitigate the cost of transitioning to true cage-free systems.
-Fortunately, there has been pushback to these efforts in recent months: Certified Humane, a top third-party animal welfare certification, recently updated their laying hen standards so that combination cages, or any doors remaining from pre-cage-free equipment, would not be permitted.
-And as we recently shared with you, restaurant giant Taco Bell—which has already fulfilled its 100% cage-free egg commitment—has also ensured their egg producers do not use combination systems.
+It is troubling to see some egg producers exploring this dangerous loophole to mitigate the cost of transitioning to true cage-free systems.
+However, there has been pushback to these efforts in recent years.
+Top third-party animal welfare certifications, including Certified Humane, Animal Welfare Approved (AWA), and Global Animal Partnership (G.A.P.), have updated their laying hen standards within the past two years so that combination cages, or any doors remaining from pre-cage-free equipment, would not be permitted.
+Some food businesses such as restaurant giant Taco Bell—which has already fulfilled its 100% cage-free egg commitment—have also ensured their egg producers do not use combination systems.

 As the world moves towards a 100% cage-free future, it is critical that producers invest in systems that respect consumer values and allow companies that source their eggs to meet the terms of their cage-free commitments.
 With customer demand for more compassionate products on the rise and states across the country passing crucial legislation banning the sale of caged eggs, kicking cages to the curb is not only good for animals and consumers, but also good for business.